Cloudmatrix24/LITA-EC2-INSTANCE-SMARTSHOP-PROJECT/README.md

 # LITA-EC2-INSTANCE-SMARTSHOP-PROJECT

-A SMARTSHOP Project Showing the provisioning of EC2 instance for a SmartShop in the AWS environs
+A SMARTSHOP Project Showing the provisioning of my EC2 instance for a SmartShop in the AWS environment

 ## Project Mission